khudiiash/super-events/README.md

 ### `off(event, callback): void`
 Remove a specific listener for an event.

-### `emit(event, data): void`
+### `emit(event, [data]): void`
 Emit an event to all listeners synchronously.
 Does not support async listeners.
 Does not return any value.
+The data argument is optional (especially for events with undefined payload).

-### `emitAsync(event, data): Promise<void>`
+### `emitAsync(event, [data]): Promise<void>`
 Emit an event to all listeners asynchronously.
 Supports async listeners.
 Does not return any value.
+The data argument is optional (especially for events with undefined payload).

-### `callAll(event, data): any[]`
+### `callAll(event, [data]): any[]`
 Call all listeners for an event synchronously and get their return values.
 Throws if any listener is async.
+The data argument is optional (especially for events with undefined payload).

-### `callAllAsync(event, data): Promise<any[]>`
+### `callAllAsync(event, [data]): Promise<any[]>`
 Call all listeners for an event and get their return values (supports async listeners).
 Returns a promise of all listener return values.
+The data argument is optional (especially for events with undefined payload).

-### `callFirst(event, data): any`
+### `callFirst(event, [data]): any`
 Call all listeners for an event synchronously and get the first non-null return value.
 Throws if any listener is async.
+The data argument is optional (especially for events with undefined payload).

-### `callFirstAsync(event, data): Promise<any>`
+### `callFirstAsync(event, [data]): Promise<any>`
 Call all listeners for an event and get the first non-null return value (supports async listeners).
 Returns a promise of the first non-null return value.
+The data argument is optional (especially for events with undefined payload).

 ### `clear(): void`
 Remove all listeners for all events.